arduino-libraries/Arduino_EMBRYO_2/README.md

   Serial.begin(9600);         // Configure and start Serial Communication while (!Serial) {};         // Wait to open the serial monitor

-  motor.begin();              // Configure inputs pins, outputs pins and interuptions pins motor.startWithoutHoming(); // Initialize the motor separately without being part of an axis
+  motor.begin();              // Configure inputs pins, outputs pins and interruptions pins motor.startWithoutHoming(); // Initialize the motor separately without being part of an axis

   Serial.println("To start, send any key to serial ...");